This is post #11 of a series regarding the Chase Ultimate Rewards program.

 Question 5: Is it possible to transfer points from my wife’s Ultimate Rewards account to my Ultimate Rewards account?
 She doesn’t have the Sapphire Preferred card yet and wants me to manage all points for us both.

-Question 8: When I signed up for Freedom 2-3 years ago, I did not receive any sign up points.
+Question 8: When I signed up for the Freedom card 2-3 years ago, I did not receive any sign up points.
 Do you think if I call them they will give me points or is that a waste of time?

 Answer 8: While there is no definite answer to this, it is absolutely worth calling and finding out.
 Typically Chase will match a new offer bonus within 90 days of applying for your card.
 What you will probably have to do is re-apply for the card to receive the bonus points since you never received any the first time.